ip-tools/patzilla/docs/install/docker.rst

 and running PatZilla within a Docker container.

 The provided ``Dockerfile`` is meant to build Docker images for official releases of PatZilla.
-The ``patzilla`` package will be installed from `PatZilla on PyPI`_, so this is not meant for development purposes.
+Because the ``patzilla`` package will be installed from `PatZilla on PyPI`_, this setup is not suitable for development purposes.

 ********